tera-insights/p256-auth/README.md

 The *P256-Auth* API is very straightforward.
 Just install it using `npm install p256-auth`, then you can begin.
-Keep in mind the library only works with two key formats: base64URL-encoded 65-byte public keys, and it's own proprietary external key format (JSON), which is used for exporting and importing key pairs between Authenticator instances-- and they can be safely saved to file and used later on.
+Keep in mind the library only works with two key formats: base64URL-encoded 65-byte public keys, and it's own proprietary external key format (JSON), which is used for exporting and importing key pairs between Authenticator instances--and they can be safely saved to file and used later on.

 ### General Usage
 ```
 var p256Auth = require('p256-auth');
 var serverKey = getKeyFromYourServer(); // server-side public ECDH key

-var authenticator = new p256Auth.createAuthenticator();
+var authenticator = p256Auth.createAuthenticator();

 authenticator.generateKeyPair();
 authenticator.importServerKey(serverKey);